Brody-Clark/autonomous-vehicle-simulation/README.md

 # autonomous-vehicle-simulation

-This project is a simulation written in Python utilizing the `RK45` numerical integration algorithm to show potential control of an autonomous vehicle.
-This simulation implements a PID controller to achieve a desired velocity and y-axis offset from given initial conditions and an Extended Kalman filter to estimate state from modeled sensors.
+This project is a simulation written in Python utilizing the `RK45` numerical integration algorithm to demonstrate control of an autonomous vehicle model.
+This simulation utilies a PID control loop to achieve a desired velocity and y-axis offset from given initial conditions and an Extended Kalman filter to estimate state from modeled sensors.
 Results are displayed in 3D using [panda3d](https://www.panda3d.org/) with 2D plotting also available via [matplotlib](https://matplotlib.org/).

 _Example 3D visualization:_